The 7th Son & Other Failed Theories:

 It is even more completely counter-indicated by some of the later explorations in the ‘Out on a Limb’ collection of even more blatantly unsupported theories.

 Herein I present:

 Snape’s Life Debt

-Sirius Black set Severus Snape up when they were schoolboys.
+Sirius Black is understood to have set Severus Snape up when they were schoolboys.
 Set him up in a situation which could all-too-easily have gotten him killed.
 Or at the very least afflicted with a horrible and incurable curse.
 As a result, Severus Snape ended up alive, and intact and quite possibly owing a wizard’s debt to James Potter.
 The same kind of life debt that Pettigrew allegedly owes Harry.
 (ETA: assuming that Albus wasn’t simply lying about the whole thing.
 In both instances.)

 Because Severus Snape was wizarding-raised, and he knows that such a debt bears consequences.

 And he did.
 He did it unintentionally, but he did.

 Severus Snape however grudgingly felt himself to be in James Potter’s debt.